Piers Morgan Blames The "Woke Mob" For Being Fired — Not His Racist Comments

 In an interview that absolutely no one asked for, Piers Morgan spoke with Tucker Carlson for over an hour about how it was the “woke mob” that forced him to leave Good Morning Britain in early March and not his racist comments and unsettling obsession with tearing down Meghan Markle.

 “Now, is she deliberately lying?
 Is she completely delusional?
-I don’t know, but frankly, I don’t care,” Morgan — who clearly cares — said of Markle in the beginning of the interview, which aired on Tucker Carlson Today, the host’s new show on the Fox Nation streaming app.
+I don’t know, but frankly, I don’t care,” Morgan — who clearly cares — said of Markle in the beginning of the interview, which aired on US talk show Tucker Carlson Today, the host’s new show on the Fox Nation streaming app.

 Advertisement